Liquid Markup

 # Types of collections allowed

-When iterating over a hash, element[0]
+When iterating a hash, the_element[0]

-contains the key, and element[1]
+contains the key, and the_element[1]

 contains the value: